Master of Arts to Doctor of Ministry Bridge

 Have a Master of Arts Degree and want to pursue a Doctor of Ministry?
 The new Luther Rice Master of Arts bridge gives you the opportunity.
 A total of 54 credit hours of approved master’s level work will make you eligible for acceptance into the Doctor of Ministry program.
 Just complete the difference of 54 credit hours and the number of hours you completed in your Master of Arts degree.*

-For example, an applicant with a 36-hour Master of Arts degree will need to complete an additional 18 credit hours of master's level preparatory coursework at Luther Rice prior to consideration for the Doctor of Ministry.
-Click here for more detailed information about the bridge opportunity.
+For example, an applicant with a 36-hour Master of Arts degree in Bible/Theology/Ministry related fields will need to complete an additional 18 credit hours of master's level preparatory coursework at Luther Rice prior to consideration for the Doctor of Ministry.

 Admissions Process for Applicants with a Master of Arts Degree

 - Apply online.
 Choose the Doctor of Ministry program.*

 - Complete admissions requirements for a graduate student.